 American patriot Patrick Henry said he knew of no way to judge the future but by the past.
 As we look to the future of safety, we need to evaluate the present situation and look to the past for answers.
 The actions we take based on this knowledge will determine our future.

 Trends are not prophecies, only indicators of the direction of our collective behavior.
-Since 1921, Injury Facts® has been reporting the facts on preventable injuries and deaths in the workplace, on our roads and in our homes and communities.
+Since 1921, Injury Facts® has been reporting the facts on preventable injuries and deaths in the workplace, on our roads and in our homes.
 We follow the data, and it tells us where we’ve been and where we’re headed.

 WHAT ARE PREVENTABLE INJURIES AND DEATHS?

 Preventable deaths and injuries do not include natural causes, like illnesses, or intentional events, like homicides or suicides.
 The National Safety Council uses the term “preventable” instead of “accident” to remind us that these deaths are not unavoidable and can be eliminated.
-If you would like to join NSC on this journey, contact us and learn how to get involved.
+If you would like to join NSC on this journey, learn how you can get involved.

 THE DATA CAN HELP YOU CHANGE THE FUTURE

 We are constantly working to improve Injury Facts.
 Your comments, questions and suggestions are welcome.
-Please fill out this form and we will do our best to answer your questions and address your feedback and suggestions.
+Please fill out this form and we will do our best to answer your questions and implement suggestions.